igcse foundation maths online course

 Overview

-At Priority Learning we run our main IGCSE foundation maths course over 2 years.
-Please note it is the Edexcel specification A. Most importantly we have interactive live lessons through bitpaper so the students can ask questions in class and are actively engaged with learning.
+At Priority Learning we run our main IGCSE Foundation Maths course over 2 years.
+Please note it is the Edexcel specification A. Most importantly, we have interactive live lessons through Bitpaper and Zoom so that students can ask questions in class and are actively engaged with learning.
 We do this to ensure we get to know all the students individually and spend time understanding how they learn.
-Two years gives us plenty of time to identify areas of weakness for each individual student and along with our drop in sessions, set student specific homework as well as group homework.
-We teach our students to understand the mathematics and why they are doing it, rather than just rememering methods.
-Our aim is that our students truly understand the maths they are doing, we believe this is the best way to learn maths.
+Two years gives us plenty of time to identify areas of weakness for each individual student and set student centred homework.
+We teach our students to understand mathematics and why they are doing it, rather than just remembering methods.
+Our aim is that our students will truly understand the maths they are doing; we believe this is the best way to learn.

 Completing this course will help your child: